Why Your Vagus Nerve Deserves a Standing Ovation

 Here’s how to make your vagus nerve happy:

-🎵 Hum Your Favorite Song – Whether it’s a calming melody or an over-the-top power ballad, humming sends vibrations through your body that literally calm your nervous system.
+Hum Your Favourite Song – Whether it’s a calming melody or an over-the-top power ballad, humming sends vibrations through your body that literally calm your nervous system.
 It’s like a built-in stress relief button; no equipment required.
-Bonus points if you get weird looks from your pets or turn it into a full-blown concert performance.

-🎵 Sing Loudly in the Car – There’s no stress that can’t be eased by belting out some good (or really bad) tunes like you’re auditioning for a reality show.
-Singing deepens your breath, stimulates the vagus nerve, and floods your brain with feel-good chemicals.
+Sing Loudly in the Car – Belting out some good (or really bad) tunes deepens your breath, stimulates the vagus nerve, and floods your brain with feel-good chemicals.

-🎵 Gargle Water (Weird, But Effective) – It may not be as fun as a solo concert, but gargling activates your throat muscles in a way that wakes up the vagus nerve and strengthens its response.
+Gargle Water (Weird, But Effective) – Gargling activates your throat muscles in a way that wakes up the vagus nerve and strengthens its response.
 Try doing it for 20–30 seconds a few times a day.

 Here’s how to soak up the benefits of connection on your own terms:

-❤️ Hug Your Partner, Friends, Self or Pets – Physical touch releases oxytocin, which reduces stress, lowers blood pressure, and reminds you that you are, in fact, a human and not just a bundle of hormonal chaos.
+❤️ Hug Your Partner, Friends, Self or Pets – Physical touch releases oxytocin, which reduces stress and lowers blood pressure.
 If human contact feels like too much, pets are an excellent loophole.
-Hug your dog, snuggle your cat, or just let them stare at you judgmentally while you cry into your tea.
-It all counts.
+Hug your dog, snuggle your cat, it all counts.

 Bottom line?
 You don’t have to be a social butterfly to reap the benefits of connection.
-Find the level of interaction that works for you, even if it’s just hugging your dog and watching stand-up comedy in your pyjamas.
+You just need moments of feeling safe, supported, understood, and a little less alone inside your experience.

 (7) Take Care of Your Gut (Because Your Gut Controls Your Brain)